-invoice date. € (iii) Contract number or other authorization for delivered or services performed (including order contract line item number).
+invoice date. € (iii) Contract number or other authorization for supplies delivered or services performed (including order number and contract line fean number).

-(iv) Description, quantity, unit of messure, unit price, and extended price of supplies delivered or services performed.

-(v) Shipping and payment terms (e.g., shipment number and date of shipment, prompt payment discount terms).
+price, and (iv) Description, quantity, unit of messure, unit pric extended price of supplies delivered or services performed. (v) Shipping and payment terms (e.g., shipment number and date of shipment, prompt payment discount terms).
 Bill of lading number and weight of shipment will be shown for shipments on Government bills of lading.

-(vi) Name and address of Contractor official to whom payment is to be sent (must be the same as that in the contract in a proper notice of assignment).
+(vi) Name and addrass of Contractor official to whom payment is to be sent (must be the same as that in the contract or in a proper notice of assignment).